Rockies vs Rangers Prediction — AI Finds CAN'T MISS MLB Lines & Props (May 14)

 Colorado vs. Texas Prediction (AI)

-Remi, our AI sports wizard, has been pouring over mountains of data from every past game between the Rockies and Rangers and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over millions of data from every angle between the Rockies and Rangers and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most focused on the linear correlation of emphasis human bettors tend to put on Colorado’s strength factors between a Rockies team going up against a possibly deflated Rangers team.
-Trends look to say the true game analytics might reflect a moderate lean against one Vegas line in particular.
+The Algorithm has been most focused on the trending weight knucklehead sportsbettors often put on coaching factors between a Rockies team going up against a possibly tired Rangers team.
+Trends look to say the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.